Infixo/WWR-DTTweaks/README.md

 - The configuration is read from DTTweaks.xml file.
 Please see the contents of this file for details of changed values.

 ### City level limiter
 - Parameter Options.RawCityLevelLimit allows to set limit to city growth.
+Set to 0 (or remove) to disable the feature.

 ### Game parameters
 - Tweaking some key game parameters like number of hops, station times, city growth thresholds, road and rail prices, etc.